bangank36/spriral-learning/today-i-learn.md

 ## 26-02-2023
 - To deal with webpack-obfuscator not work on firebase deployment, I loaded the deps inside the webpack callback instead of putting it outsite
 - On Shopify order status `checkout.line_items` but on email template `line_items` only

+## 28-02023
+- Want to intercept the browser navigation?
+This can be useful, though not support Firefox yet https://developer.mozilla.org/en-US/docs/Web/API/Window/navigation